Is there a common process to creativity?

 Petty recommends you need use the six phases in any order you wish.

 Personally I find this neatly labels a process we have all been using within creative projects for many years.
 However it is interesting to note Petty includes incubation, the idea of not working on a project, as a beneficial phase.
-My best work has included this phase but I have sometimes left this out with projects on a tight timescales.

-Petty reminds me not to do this.
-He is right.
-There are parts of the creative process that will always be a mystery.
 We do not truly know where ideas come from, for instance.
 Incubation allows this mystery to remain, without seeking to grasp at it for definition.
 And as the Zen saying goes, he who grasps loses.